EURODEO/openradardata-requirements/Deliverable_Requirements.md

 - Administration and monitoring
    * Access to administration and statistics about the system should not be freely available to anyone.
 Some system must be set up to allow access to relevant users only.
 - Data delivery
-   * In the first version of OPERA Open Radar Data, there will be no restricted data, so from that perspective there is no need for authentication or authorization.
+   * In the first version of ORD supply, there will be no restricted data, so from that perspective there is no need for authentication or authorization (Restriction is done at OPERA level).
    * If, at a later stage, we will introduce access control here, there seems to be some limitations in FEMDI regarding this: The use of a message queue implies that anyone will be able to know about the *existence* of restricted data.
-We can only provide access control on the actual data itself. *This may or may not be acceptable at a later stage.*
+We can only provide access control on the actual data itself.
    * Even if we want to only serve freely available data, we may still want to have some kind of access control here, to have some protection against servers becoming overloaded.
 - Security monitoring
    * Some system must be in place to allow admins to monitor the system with regards to security incidents.